Multi-Scalar Production At Large Center-Of-Mass Energy: phi4 Theory In Four Spacetime Dimensions

+We note that in this theory, there are no double logs at the first order and just a single log for collinear divergence.

 It is not as straight forward to find an expression for the AP function as it was in the cubic theory in six dimension (or as it is in QED and QCD).
 It is mainly because we cannot separate the integrals over the angles from those of the energies.
-The AP function is usually written in terms of energy fractions of the daughter partons and their transverse momentums.
-Using these, in appendix \ref{ap:APphi4}, we have found that the AP function, in the massless theory, is
+The virtuality for particle $a$ in Fig. \ref{fig:phi4splitting} is